 Step 2: An Author (or higher authorization) creates a Page.

-Step 3: The Page is saved as a Draft.
+Step 3: The Page is saved as a Draft (Date in yellow).
 At this stage, the Page can also be Previewed to see how it will look on your live site.

-Step 4: A Publisher or an Admin previews the Page and is then able to make updates if needed and Publish the content live:
+Step 4: A Publisher or an Admin previews the Page and is then able to make updates if needed and Publish the content live (Date in green):

 Note: A Publisher or an Admin can also schedule for the Page to go live at some future date/time.
 To learn more, you can check out this article: Scheduling Blog Posts and Pages